 The Famous Oxford v Cambridge Boat Race Has Been Running for Almost Two Centuries

 It was first held in 1829.
-Only WWI, WWII and the current crisis have seen the race called off.
+Only WWI, WWII and the pandemic have seen the boat race called off.
 Cambridge has won more times than Oxford but it’s close (84-80).